Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 You will need to accurately provide:

-- · Your account number;
+- Â· Your account number;
-- · The date of the check;
+- Â· The date of the check;
-- · The check number;
+- Â· The check number;
-- · The exact amount (dollars and cents) of the check; and
+- Â· The exact amount (dollars and cents) of the check; and
-- · The payee's name.
+- Â· The payee's name.

 We may use some or all of the information, in our sole discretion, to identify a check.
 If the information is not exactly correct, the stop payment may not be effective.